pranav2595/SE20_Project1/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Speaking in a condescending or mocking manner.
+* Speaking in a condescending or mocking manner
+* Use of sensitive words in an insulting or joking manner
+* Make inappropriate innuendos
+* Blame others
+* Use racial, stereotypical, or culturally insensitive words

 ## Our Responsibilities